 - Whomever has the most membership sales in one month gets a $300 bonus.

-It is common for salespeople to also be driven by status.
-This includes their actual title, where they get to park, if they get to wear something different than others, etc. When you start to gamify sales, remember that this is a simple and easy to implement way to encourage your employees without breaking the bank.
+Another common motivator for salespeople is status.
+This includes things like their title, where they get to park, if they get to wear something different than others, etc. When you start to gamify sales, remember that this is a simple and easy-to-implement way to encourage your employees without breaking the bank.
 When deciding on what type of competitions you could run, try to think of what would make an employee feel special and proud of their accomplishments.
+For example:

 - If you sell X amount of PT sessions in one month, you get to park in the GM parking spot the entire next month.